-Open studio workshops are held every Friday.
-Students learn and create with full access to film equipment and computer software.
+Open studio workshops are held every Friday from 9 am to 5 pm.
+Students have full access to film equipment and computer software to learn and create with.
 Guided workshops led by select upperclassmen, adjuncts, and guest speakers cover material ranging from camera operation, location sound, grip and electric, production, and post production.

-Since VCUarts Cinema does not offer “breakout” courses (i.e. Sound 101, Camera 101), this is where students have the opportunity to get familiar with the gear before the Summer Intensive.
+this is where students have the most opportunity to get familiar with the gear before the Summer Intensive.
 Students who regularly attend workshops are best prepared for on-set work within the program and paid work outside the program.